mskilab-org/nf-jabba/README.md

 #### `-bg`
 The Nextflow `-bg` flag launches the Nextflow pipeline as a background process.
 This allows you to detach or exit your terminal without interrupting the run.
 A log of the run will be saved inside a file upon completion.
 You can also use `screen` or `tmux` sessions to persist runs.

+## Containers:
+Every module in the pipeline has been containerized.
+Some modules are partially modified versions of [nf-core/modules](https://nf-co.re/modules), these modules use nf-core containers.
+Modules that use our lab packages and scripts were containerized into Docker images.
+These images can be found on our [DockerHub](https://hub.docker.com/repositories/mskilab).

+> **Warning:**
+> JaBbA depends on CPLEX MIP Optimizer to work.
+Because CPLEX is a proprietary software, it isn't included in the image and needs to be installed by the user.
+> To add CPLEX:
+>  1. Download CPLEX (Linux x86-64).
+(You may need to use the HTTP method.)
+>  2. Pull image and run the container using:
+> ```
+> docker pull mskilab/jabba:latest
+> docker run -it --rm --platform linux/amd64 mskilab/jabba:latest
+> ```
+>  3. Copy CPLEX binary into the container: docker cp /PATH/TO/DOWNLOADED_CPLEX.bin CONTAINER_ID:/opt/cplex_studio
+>  4. Install CPLEX: /opt/cplex_studio/DOWNLOADED_CPLEX.bin (If you get a Permission denied error, run
+>  chmod 777 /PATH/TO/DOWNLOADED_CPLEX.bin before copying it into the container.)
+>  5. When prompted for an installation path, type /opt/cplex.
+This is what the CPLEX_DIR environmental variable is set to.
+>  6. Save changes to a new image for future use:
+>           Exit container (type exit or press Ctrl-D)
+>           Run docker commit CONTAINER_ID NEW_IMAGE_ID

 ## Debugging any step/process:

-To debug any step or process that failed, first check your current `execution_trace*.txt` file inside the `<outdir>/pipeline_info/` folder and gather the `hash` number for that process.
-Then navigate to the `work` directory and use that `hash` number to locate that process's working directory.
+To debug any step or process that failed, first check your current `execution_trace*.txt` file inside the `<outdir>/pipeline_info/` folder.
+There you'll find a `hash` number for that process.
+You can use that `hash` number to locate that process's working directory.
 This directory will contain multiple `.command.*` files that correspond to your run and contain valuable information that can help you debug your error.
-You can also run the `.command.sh` script to do a manual, isolated execution of the offending process.
+You can also run the `.command.sh` script to do a manual, isolated execution of the offending process for quick testing.

 ## Credits

-`nf-jabba` was originally written by [`Tanubrata Dey`](https://github.com/tanubrata) and [`Shihab Dider`](https://github.com/shihabdider) at the Perlmutter Cancer Center and the New York Genome Center.
+`nf-jabba` was written by [`Tanubrata Dey`](https://github.com/tanubrata) and [`Shihab Dider`](https://github.com/shihabdider) at the Perlmutter Cancer Center and the New York Genome Center.

 We thank the following people for their extensive guidance in the development of this pipeline:
 - [Marcin Imielinski](https://github.com/imielinski)